dm6718/RITSAR/README.md

 - OpenCV.
 If using the omega-k algorithm, OpenCV is required.
 Instructions for installing OpenCV for Python can be found at  https://opencv-python-tutroals.readthedocs.org/en/latest/py_tutorials/py_setup/py_table_of_contents_setup/py_table_of_contents_setup.html#py-table-of-content-setup.
 - Spectral.
 Needed to interface with .envi files.
 Can be downloaded here: http://www.spectralpython.net/

+To get started, first make sure your SciPy and NumPy libraries are up-to-date.
+With Anaconda, this can be done by running

+$ conda update conda

+$ conda update anaconda

-To get started, download the zip file and extract it to a directory that will from here on be referred to as \<ritsar_dir\>.
+Once you've ensured the required libraries are up-to-date, download the zip file and extract it to a directory that will from here on be referred to as \<ritsar_dir\>.
 Open up a command line or terminal and type:

 $ cd \<ritsar_dir\>